comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 allow us to have a git repository with the ``Jenkins`` file and have the repository with the actual code added as a submodule.
-With this we would lose the advantage of Jenkins finding new branches and automatically creating a build pipeline for them but we could continue to keep our source code clean from Jenkins' configuration.
+With this we would lose the advantage of Jenkins finding new branches and automatically creating a build pipeline for them, but we could continue to keep our source code clean from Jenkins' configuration.
-As in most scenarios the number of parallel deployment environments is limited having multiple deployment pipelines might be not possible to beginn with.
+As in most scenarios, the number of parallel deployment environments is limited having multiple deployment pipelines might be not possible to begin with.

 #### Missing things